rita0435/rita0435/README.md

 ![header](https://capsule-render.vercel.app/api?type=waving&color=6495ED&height=200&section=header&text=About%20me&fontSize=90&fontColor=FFFFFF&fontAlign=30)
 ### Hi!

-I'm a 2nd year **Engineering Physics Master Student** in FCUP/FEUP.
+I'm a 1st year **PhD Student in Engineering Physics** at FEUP.

-Currently I'm waiting for my thesis defense in developing textile electrodes for electroencephalogram monitorization, in which I developed at CeNTI - Centre for Nanotechnology and Advanced Materials.
+My Master Thesis focused on the development of textile electrodes for electroencephalogram monitorization.
+Work developed at CeNTI - Centre for Nanotechnology and Advanced Materials with the collaboration of IFIMUP.

-I've done an Internship in **Development of a Magnetocaloric Refrigerator based on High-Efficiency Thermal Switches** and another one in **Energy Harvesting from Low Temperature Gradients using the Thermomagnetic Effect and Triboelectric Materials**.
+I've done an Internship in **Development of a Magnetocaloric Refrigerator based on High-Efficiency Thermal Switches** and another one in **Energy Harvesting from Low Temperature Gradients using the Thermomagnetic Effect and Triboelectric Materials**, both in IFIMUP.

 ![header](https://capsule-render.vercel.app/api?type=soft&color=aac5f5&height=70&section=header&animation=twinkling&text=Languages&fontSize=30&fontAlign=10&fontColor=FFFFFF)